machinereading/KV-eval-dataset/README.md

 **2. True triples are included in our dataset only if the given triple is not in the knowledge graph, K-Box.**

-These makes our dataset more reasonable and challenging to evaluate the fact checking capability on newly found triples missing in a knowledge graph than the publicly available datasets.
+This makes our dataset more reasonable and challenging to evaluate the fact checking capability on newly found triples missing in a knowledge graph than the publicly available datasets.

 ## Statistics